What is this about? (Is About)

 This infographic presents and describes smart services and tools for open access scholarly monographs publishing.
 These are identification service, annotation service, peer-review certification system, metrics service and name entity recognition. +

-<div> <span lang="EN-US">This micromodule explains how the course “Sustainability and Eco-Justice in Everyday Research” is organised and how learners can engage with it in a meaningful way.</span> </div><div> <span lang="EN-US">It provides clarity on the architecture of the course, the sequence of learning elements, and expectations for participation.</span> </div><div> <span lang="EN-US">The course is composed of several micromodules.
-These are short training resources designed for individual self-paced learning which can also be used in class to stimulate reflection on sustainability in research.
+<div> <span lang="EN-US">This micromodule explains how the course “Sustainability and Eco-Justice in Everyday Research” is organised and how learners can engage with it in a meaningful way.</span> </div><div> <span lang="EN-US">It provides clarity on the architecture of the course, the sequence of learning elements, and expectations for participation.</span> </div><div> <span lang="EN-US">The course is composed of a number of individual micromodules.
+These are short training resources designed for individual self-paced learning, however they can also be used in class to stimulate reflection on sustainability in research.
 They consist of highly interactive resources combining different types of material (including videos, recorded mini-lectures, podcasts etc.), which stimulate self-reflection and provide knowledge about fundamental issues, theories and practical approaches to sustainable research.</span> </div><div> <span lang="EN-US">The micromodules frame research as not only a mechanism of knowledge production but also as a form of practice with material, social, environmental, and ethical consequences.
 They emphasize that research decisions (such as topic choice and methodology) have real-world impacts on individuals, communities, and ecosystems.</span> </div><div> <span lang="EN-US">The course is modular, flexible, learner-driven and allows learners to assemble a profile-specific learning pathway that suits their goals.
 It includes conceptual grounding, system reflections and practical tools to design concrete actions leading to more sustainable research.</span> </div> +

 This visual art aims to increase awareness on research integrity and serves as a learning tool.
 It consists of four parts.
 First part focuses on image manipulation and falsification.
 Second part deals with research data which includes human errors, poor choices and complete fabrication.
 Third part, that copes with text-based information, addresses plagiarism, fake journals and censorship.
 Fourth part concerns detection of grey zones between minor problems and negligence. +